1) Playing Formats - Updated 10/19/20

 33) Refund Policy - Updated 10/25/19

 If TennisLosAngeles can't provide the service or doesn't provide a quality service a full refund will be provided to the participant.
 If the player requests a refund the league reserves the right to provide a refund minus the credit card processing fees charged by the credit card processing company.
-This fee can be anyway from 79 cents to $2.50+.
+This fee can be anywhere from 79 cents to $2.50+.